 Public information in emissions trading

-Information on emissions trading is published publicly.
+Information on emissions trading is publicly available.
 This includes information on the allocation and compliance of operators in the EU ETS, which organisations are account holders and annual aggregates of the number of Kyoto units in the Swedish part of the registry.

-Information about account representatives, account balances and transaction information is published only on account type level as detailed information is confidential under EU legislation and the Swedish Publicity and Privacy Act.
+Information about account representatives, account balances and transaction information are published only on account type level as detailed information is confidential under EU legislation and the Swedish Publicity and Privacy Act.

-Information, including the holdings of all accounts, all transactions made, the unique unit identification code of the allowances and the unique numeric value of the unit serial number of the Kyoto units held or affected by a transaction, held in the EUTL, the Union Registry and any other KP registry shall be considered confidential except as otherwise required by Union law, or by provisions of national law that pursue a legitimate objective compatible with this Regulation and are proportionate.
+All information, including the holdings of all accounts, all transactions made, the unique unit identification code of the allowances held or affected by a transaction, held in the EUTL and the Union Registry shall be considered confidential except as otherwise required by Union law, or by provisions of national law that pursue a legitimate objective compatible with this Regulation and are proportionate.

-Section 11 of the Public Access and Secrecy Act states (freely translated) that
+Section 11 of the Public Access and Secrecy Act states that: